nstjean05/Obsidian-Vault/PHIL 105/4-Sentence Logical Analyses.md

 Ideas can be understood without understanding all prior ones.
 ### Meditations, René Descartes
 ##### Meditation I
+One of the interesting topics frequently discussed by Descartes in his meditations is that of wakefulness and dreaming.
+It is so interesting to hear him discuss how all of our current reality may only be constructed in our own head.
+There are also medical cases of this happening, where people live whole other lives and learn languages while in a coma or similar mental state.
+Sometimes it is easy to detect when you are dreaming, and you can recognize that the sense of touch is not right, or that you can control your surroundings.
+Other times, it feels completely seamless with reality.
 ##### Meditation II

 ##### Meditation III